Imagine getting two cute, adorable puppies from the same litter and bringing them home to be a part of your family.

 Between 8 and 12 weeks is when most breeders deem it okay for pups to leave the nest.

-If you adopt two puppies around this time and raise them together, you could see signs of littermate syndrome as early as 8 to 10 weeks if puppies stay together after leaving their mothers.
+If you adopt two puppies around this time and raise them together, you could see signs of littermate syndrome as early as 8 to 10 weeks if the puppies stay together after leaving their mothers.

 However, slightly older puppies still less than 6 months of age that are raised together can also experience littermate syndrome.